es devlin on drawing 50 people displaced from their homelands for her installation in london

 ED (continued): I had to leave this studio.
 I got quite ill at the end of the process.
 I lost my voice.
 Oddly, I made all of this.
 I then started making these collage paintings in a different room out of London.
 I left London, went to the countryside, and sat in a room with just light and paint.
 I did them all weekend and then put them in.
 These light paintings will only exist in the form of projected light.
 When you go and see the installation show inside St Mare Le Strand, it’ll start with an empty box.
 You’ll then see a beautiful sequence of dancers in the box.
 Finally, at the end, when the choirs start, you’ll see these colored stained glass windows animated, appearing like miniature theaters, showing the drawings that each subject chose for their empty box.

 These prints are also part of the book, which costs 25 pounds per copy.
-20 pounds of its goes to UNHCR, which is amazing.
+20 pounds of its goes to the UK for UNHCR, which is amazing.
 You can also buy postcards of the drawings, which are joined together so you unfold them and see all the drawings.
 On the back is each person’s definition of home.
-The profit from this goes to the United Nations High Commissioner for Refugees.
+The profit from this goes to the UK for UNHCR.
 All of these products are there to generate funds.
 We hope people will want to sign up and give regular gifts, but it’s not a campaign as much as anything else.
 It’s a piece of art.

 DB: It might be a bit obvious that all the stories that our 50 portraits shared with you are important, but are there any conversations that have stayed with you?